‘Outlander’ Season 3: Jamie And Claire’s Reunion ‘Great,’ Says Caitriona Balfe

 “And it’s very tough for her, because this is a man who really didn’t do anything wrong.
 You know, he was her first love, he was a good husband to her, but because of circumstances, she fell in love with someone else in a much deeper and much truer way than she ever did with Frank.”

 But, unfortunately, we won’t get to see any of that until September.
-As Inquisitr previously reported, Starz President of Programming Carmi Zlotnik explained the reason behind the delay of Outlander Season 3 when the premiere date was announced last week.
+As the Inquisitr previously reported, Starz President of Programming Carmi Zlotnik explained the reason behind the delay of Outlander Season 3 when the premiere date was announced last week.

 “While ‘Droughtlander’ will last just a little longer, we feel it is important to allow the production the time and number of episodes needed to tell the story of the Voyager book in its entirety.
 The scale of this book is immense, and we owe the fans the very best show.
 Returning in September will make that possible.”

-Sony Executive Vice-President Steve Kent also did his best to explain the holdup, and promised that Outlander Season 3 would be worth the wait.
+Sony Executive Vice-President Steve Kent also did his best to explain the hold up and promised that Outlander Season 3 would be worth the wait.

 “With the scope of the production and all of the intricate details that go into the Emmy-nominated sets and costumes, we had to make sure everything is kept to the high standard of the previous seasons and [author] Diana Gabaldon’s beautiful story,” he said.